 Since then, the parish has grown and established numerous programs and events to promote the Maronite faith and Lebanese culture.
 The American Lebanese Festival, held on the first weekend of November is now in its 17th year and is a Phoenix mainstay of cultural events.
 The church has one of the best religious education programs in the diocese and maintains cultural ties through its traditional Lebanese Dance called Dabke.

 St Joseph also enjoys a large and devoted Hispanic following and is proud to welcome the Hispanic culture and traditions into the parish.
 Through this diversity, St Joseph Maronite Catholic Church is the only parish in the country to offer a Healing Mass dedicated to St Sharbel, on the 18th of every month at 7:00 PM in English, Spanish, Arabic & Aramaic.
 It is a uniquely spiritual and beautiful Mass.

-St Joseph, in 2016, was designated a pilgrimage destination church by the Bishop A. Elias Zaidan of the Eparchy of Our Lady of Lebanon, and in March 2017, dedicated the largest shrine of St Sharbel in North America.
+St Joseph, in 2016, was designated a pilgrimage destination church by the Bishop A. Elias Zaidan of the Eparchy of Our Lady of Lebanon of Los Angeles,and in March 2017, he dedicated the largest shrine of St Sharbel in North America.
 We welcome everyone to come join us in worship and pray or meditate at the Shrine of St Sharbel that is open year-round 24 hours a day.